barronmr/Biolog_AUC/README.md

  **Packages**

 Base R is used for scripts outlined in steps 1-3 below.
-To generate a heatmap (step 4), the following packages are required:
+To generate a heatmap from resulting AUC values (step 4), the following packages are required:

     - tidyverse